Best 10 beaches in Astypalea

 I decided to travel light and I took with me only one zoom lens, a 24-120mm f/4, beside a Nikon camera, which certainly it is not a light camera LOL

 Going back, I would probably take with me also a quick prime lens in the 40-50mm range as the Nikkor 50mm f/1.8

-That would have helped with some travel-street photography, so many interesting and characteristic elderlies around, everyone with the own story.
+That would have helped with some travel-street photography, so many interesting and characteristic people around, everyone with the own story.

 I felt like the 24-120mm was on the big side and a bit intimidating.
-Also the narrow depth of field of the 50mm is amazing, a great buy if you are looking for a similar solution.
+Also, the narrow depth of field of the 50mm is amazing, a great buy if you are looking for a similar solution.

 What are the places I loved to photograph?

-Typical Greek island colours all around; blue and green on the doors and windowws, red and purple on the flowers.
-Amazing contrast
+Typical Greek island colours all around; blue and green on the doors and windows, red and purple on the flowers.
+Amazing contrast.

 You have two great points of view.

 The first one from the castle down to any direction.